 Before reaching the town of Pesués, take the detour to Puente Nansa until arriving at Rábago.
 From there, follow the road to El Soplao.

 You can also leave the A-8 motorway at exit 258 (Lamadrid, Roiz, Caviedes).
 Travel via Las Cuevas and La Florida.
 This itinerary cannot be done by coach.

 To access Plaza del Monte (mine visit) you need to take the main road from La Florida to Plaza del Monte.

 You can also get there by SUV following the forest trails of Celis-Rionansa and La Florida-Labarces.

 4º 24’ 42” W

 43º 18’ 03” N

 Is characterised by the profound interrelation between the marine and the agrarian environments.
 The sea penetrates inside the land through the estuaries of Tinamayor, Tinamenor and San Vicente, enriching both landscape and customs.
-This is the best-conserved part of the Cantabrian coast, with an important protected nature area, Oyambre Reserve.
+This is the best preserved part of the Cantabrian coast, with an important protected nature area, Oyambre Reserve.

 There are vast extensions of woodland with oak, beech and birch, creating a mosaic of amazing colours in the spring and summer months, and in particularly, during the autumn.

-The vast meadows where the dairy cattle graze run down to the coastline, which boasts some of the largest, most solitary and beautiful beaches in the region of Cantabria.
+The vast meadows where the dairy cattle graze run down to the coastline, which has some of the largest, most solitary and beautiful beaches in the region of Cantabria.
 These beaches include those of Merón, Jerra or Oyambre.
 These beaches are never overrun with people, even in the months of July and August, and those who dare to visit them at the start of the summer season, in May or June, have the privilege of having these beaches all to themselves.